julianpoy/recipesage-docs/docs/tutorials/people/sharing.md

 ## Sharing Shopping Lists

-To share a meal plan with another user, simply add them as a collaborator when [📖 creating the shopping list](../shopping-lists/create.md)
+To share a shopping list with another user, simply add them as a collaborator when [📖 creating the shopping list](../shopping-lists/create.md)